-On the basis of Act from 12 March 2022 on assistance to Ukrainian nationals, Ukrainian nationals have access to:
+On the basis of Act from 12 March 2022 on assistance to Ukrainian nationals, Ukrainian nationals and other categories of persons to whom the Act on Assistance to Ukrainian nationals applies have access to:

-- ▶ family benefits (various benefits depending on income) (Article 26); - child benefit independent from income (so called "500+" PLN 500 per month per child for parents until the child is 18 years old) (Article 26); - ▶ benefit "good start" independent from income (one time PLN 300 benefit for parents of a child that starts attending the school) (Article 26); - ▶ family child capital independent from income (PLN 500 for 24 months or PLN 1000 for 12 months for a child that is 12-months old) (Article 26); - co-financing of preschool childcare (Article 26) - additional one-time benefit of PLN 300 per person (requires motion to be filed without additional eligibility criteria) (Article 31); - ▶ free psychological help (Article 32); - meals within Fund for European Aid to the Most Deprived (Article 33); - ▶ support for disabled persons within National Disabled Persons' Rehabilitation Fund on the basis of the decision of the Fund (Article 34); - programmes supported by the Solidarity Fund (Article 36); - ▶ social stipend and student credit for Ukrainian nationals who were studying (Article 41(10)); - social support while undertaking education (Article 53); - additionally, local governments can provide additional housing aid, meals, transportation, access to cleaning supplies (Article 11); - residents in Poland who provide help for Ukrainian nationals can benefit from daily lump-sum to claim some of their costs back (Article 13); - ▶ full access to healthcare services with the exception of access to health resorts, spa rehabilitation, and provision of health products within the health programmes run by Health Ministry (Article 37).
+- ▶ family benefits (various benefits depending on income) (Article 26); - ▶ child benefit independent from income (so called "500+" PLN 500 per month per child for parents until the child is 18 years old) (Article 26); - ▶ benefit "good start" independent from income (one time PLN 300 benefit for parents of a child that starts attending the school) (Article 26); - ▶ family child capital independent from income (PLN 500 for 24 months or PLN 1000 for 12 months for a child that is 12-months old) (Article 26); - co-financing of preschool childcare (Article 26) - additional one-time benefit of PLN 300 per person (requires motion to be filed without additional eligibility criteria) (Article 31); - ▶ free psychological help (Article 32); - meals within Fund for European Aid to the Most Deprived (Article 33); - ▶ support for disabled persons within National Disabled Persons' Rehabilitation Fund on the basis of the decision of the Fund (Article 34); - programmes supported by the Solidarity Fund (Article 36); - social stipend and student credit if they were studying (Article 41(10));

+- social support while undertaking education (Article 53); - additionally, local governments can provide additional housing aid, meals, transportation, access to cleaning supplies (Article 11); - ▶ full access to healthcare services with the exception of access to health resorts, spa rehabilitation, and provision of health products within the health programmes run by Health Ministry (Article 37).
 Costs are covered by the Polish state from the part of the budget assigned to the disposal of minister of health and financed directly by the National Health Fund, with rules to be determined.